DweebsUnited/CodeMonkey/README.md

 Sure, we can run a kd-lookup for every pixel, why not? x)

 ###### java
-    Soon to be Eclipse project with all my projects nestled inside
+    Eclipse project with all my projects nestled inside

     A way to reduce the amount of duplicate code

-    Projects for now include:
+    Projects for include:

     DangerousTire
         Light painting base that outputs 3d printer gcode

     TitaniumSheepdog
         Simulation of sunlight hitting bathroom tile

+	BigAnvil
+		Pixel sorting!

+	BulbousBottle
+		DFS pixel coloring

+	BulbousFlagon
+		BFS pixel coloring

+	BulbousRamen
+		Multiple BFS pixel coloring using palette generated from image

+	CryptoSearch
+		Program to find solutions to substitution ciphers fitting a pattern of repeated letters

+	DangerousOrganism
+		Grid draw calculations

+	DangerousTire
+		Conversion from other temporary to valid GCode format

+	DopeyEeevee
+		Creation of texture by knitting various pipelines together with MATH

+		Friends dont let friends do math...

 ###### LateMorning
 Basic perlin noise viewer